 2. Set Goals

 A clear vision of the end guides decision making in the day to day.

-Now, let’s pretend you aren’t a goal setter and I am a mind-reader.
-Here’s what may be running through your mind: “I’ve tried setting goals and it doesn’t work,” or “Goals?
-That’s just a way to get yourself disappointed when you don’t hit them” and then you’d launch into a thousand other reasons to avoid going for your own personal Gold.
-So let’s address that.
+Now, let’s pretend you aren’t a goal setter and I’m a mind reader.
+Here’s what may be running through your mind: “I’ve tried setting goals and it doesn’t work” or “Goals?
+They’re just a way to get disappointed when you don’t hit them” and then you’d launch into a thousand other reasons to avoid going for your own personal gold.
+So, let’s address that.

 We have all, at some point, avoided setting goals, often because of some level of fear.
 Fear of change, fear of the unknown.
 Fear that if we don’t accomplish the goal we will be embarrassed.
 Fear that if we do accomplish the goal, our lives will change.
 For now, suspend your fear.
 Open your mind to the possibility that you will set goals for the coming year and start thinking about your roadmap to getting there.

 That end result is critical, but quick on the heels of visualizing the end point is working out the steps to get you there.
 How much time will you spend on the steps to achieving those goals?
 What are the milestones to measure against along the way?
 Who is going to help you?
 Do they know about your goal?
 Are they capable of executing their tasks?
 And so on.

 Yes, set the goal of $2 million in cash added to the balance sheet by the next year, but then ask the critical questions: What does that mean you have to do this week?
 Next week?
 This month?
 Next month?
 How many prospects need to be contacted in January to reap enough rewards in March?
 August?
 What if you’re off track in April?
 How will you regroup?
 How will you let everyone know?
 How will you maintain everyone’s motivation to support you in the quest?